About the Journal

 Access to content in this journal remains open on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-See also section on Open Access Policy above.
-Inscriptions does not charge authors for submission and review.
+Work published by Inscriptions is Open Access under a Creative Commons Attribution 4.0 International License unless otherwise indicated.

 Inscriptions and articles therein is indexed in DOAJ, the Directory of Open Access Journals, ERIH Plus, the academic journal index for the Humanities and Social Sciences society in Europe, the Publication Forum (Julkaisufoorumi) of the Federation of Finnish Learned Societies, and WorldCat.

 Inscriptions is published twice a year, in January (themed issue) and July (open issue).